neillrobson/neillrobson.github.io/src/drafts/fluid-css.md

 **I have no idea what pixel size 1rem might equal.**
-I just know that, on large screens, I want all text to have a slight (50%) boost at most, while never falling below whatever dimension the user set even on the smallest screens.
+I just know that, on large screens, I want all text to have a slight (50%) boost at most, while never falling below whatever dimension the user set.
 The scaling factors, `0.8rem + 0.9vi`, were chosen based on gut feel while I shifted the viewport around.